BlockchainDeveloper1/Flashloan_Code/README.md

 b.
 Liquidation: Repay a loan to earn a fee.

 c.
-Yield Farming Optimization: Move funds between protocols.</p></b>
+Yield Farming Optimization: Move funds between protocols.

+5. Risks & Considerations

+a.High gas fees: $20–$30 might not be enough for mainnet transactions.

+b.
+Slippage & MEV attacks: Bots might front-run your trade.

+c.
+Failed transactions: If your trade isn’t profitable, the transaction will fail.
+</p></b>